Abcbadq/sjsu-shop-tester/README.md

-npm init lol
+1) npm i

-use npm test
+2) use npm test

-change SITE_LOCATION at line 15 if you want the landing page to be not localhost:3000
+optional) change SITE_LOCATION at line 15 if you want the landing page to be not localhost:3000